 What is face rolling?

-“Face rolling works on so many levels, from stimulating blood flow so you get more nutrients and oxygen to your skin, to draining fluid, to giving a deep-tissue massage,” explains aesthetician Joanna Czech, whose cryo roller is a key part of her famous facial – both Kim Kardashian and Cate Blanchett are regulars.
+A-list aesthetician Joanna Czech developed her face roller specifically to mimic the lifting effects of her hands-on massage.
 “The idea is to recreate my manual massage.
-I really hate massaging my own face, so making a tool that did it for me made sense,” she says.
-Her cryo roller works on a deep level: you literally see it lifting and holding the cheek muscles as you roll.
+But as I really hate massaging my own face, making a tool that did it for me made sense,” she says.
+Her roller works on a deep level: you literally see and feel it lifting and holding the cheek muscles as you roll.
 “Regular massage or face rolling really will change the shape of your face,” she says.
 Just like the muscles in our body, face muscles get tight, hold tension and become lax through lack of use.

 The benefits of face rolling

 You can see the face-sculpting effects of face rolling almost instantly.
 However, for longer-lasting lifting benefits, you need to make it a part of your daily regimen.
 “This helps retrain the muscles, and, as you roll upwards, against gravity, you keep lifting and moving the muscles in the right direction,” says Caglia.
 For makeup artist Pati Dubroff, using a device like a face roller is key for pre-makeup skin prep.
 “Spend just five or 10 minutes with a face roller or microcurrent device and you’ll be amazed at how radiant your skin looks before applying makeup,” she says.
 “It stimulates blood flow and gets the juices flowing – and when you start applying makeup from that place, as opposed to where your skin looks cold, it makes a big difference.”